 Packet Pick-Up Times and Locations: Anyone already registered on Active.com can come pick up their race packets during these times.
-Relay racers must also attend a meeting at 5pm Friday August 4, 2017 at the UAS Mourant Building, near the library.
-If you have questions about the race, rules, or course someone will be on hand to answer them during race pick-ups and you are also encouraged to attend the race briefing on Friday evening at 5pm.
-7/31/17 - 4:30-6pm at Augustus Brown Swimming Pool 8/3/17 - 4:30-6pm at Diamond Park Aquatic Center 8/4/17 - 4:30-5:30pm at UAS, Mourant Building 8/5/17 - 6-6:30am near transition area.
+Relay racers must also attend a meeting at 5pm Friday August 3, 2018 at the UAS Mourant Building, near the library.
+If you have questions about the race, rules, or course you are encouraged to attend the race briefing on Friday evening at 5pm.
+7/30/18 - 4:30-6pm at Augustus Brown Swimming Pool 8/2/18 - 4:30-6pm at Diamond Park Aquatic Center 8/3/18 - 4:30-5:30pm at UAS, Mourant Building.
+Athlete briefing at 5pm.
+8/4/18 - 6-6:30am near transition area.
 This is a LAST MINUTE accommodation only for those who cannot make a prior pick up time.

 YOU MUST SHOW A PHOTO ID TO PICK UP YOUR REGISTRATION PACKET.
 NO ONE CAN PICK UP YOUR PACKET FOR YOU